thenumbernine/preproc-lua/README.md

 the call() operator returns the last file processed.

 TODO should .code hold the last file processed, or the total files processed?

+TODO If I'm in the middle of a typedef or enum or something with {}'s, I should wait to insert the #define => enum{} code.  (pthread.h)

+TODO if you have a number value like enum {A = 0}; then do recursive def #define A A, which because it's a number value is turned into an enum, then this will still insert that second enum.  (pthread.h)